Adiabatic quantum imaginary time evolution: Introduction

 \section{Introduction}

-A central step in the quantum computation of physical ground-states is to first prepare a state with sufficient overlap with the desired ground state $\ket{\Psi_0}$ of a Hamiltonian $H$.
-In the context of near-term quantum algorithms \cite{preskill2018quantum}, which minimize both qubits/ancillae and gate resources, many protocols for ground-state preparation have been proposed.
-Examples include variational ansatz preparation~\cite{bauer2020quantum,peruzzo2014variational,farhi2014quantum,mcclean2016theory,schon2007sequential,romero2018strategies}, adiabatic state preparation (ASP) \cite{albash2018adiabatic,babbush2014adiabatic,veis2014adiabatic}, and quantum imaginary time evolution (QITE) \cite{motta2020determining,sun2021quantum,gomes2020efficient,kamakari2022digital,yeter2022quantum}, the latter being the subject of this work.
+A central step in the quantum simulation of physical systems is to prepare a relevant initial state.
+Taking ground-state simulation as an example, we typically wish to prepare a state with sufficient overlap with the desired ground-state $\ket{\Psi_0}$ of a Hamiltonian $H$.
+In the context of near-term quantum algorithms \cite{preskill2018quantum}, which minimize both qubits/ancillae and gate resources, many protocols for such ground-state preparation have been proposed.
+Examples include variational ansatz preparation~\cite{bauer2020quantum,peruzzo2014variational,farhi2014quantum,mcclean2016theory,schon2007sequential,romero2018strategies}, adiabatic state preparation (ASP) \cite{albash2018adiabatic,babbush2014adiabatic,veis2014adiabatic}, and variational~\cite{mcardle2019variational} and quantum imaginary time evolution (QITE) \cite{motta2020determining,sun2021quantum,yeter2020practical,gomes2020efficient,nishi2021implementation,kamakari2022digital,yeter2022quantum}, the latter being the subject of this work.